docQodly/docs/docs/studio/pageLoaders/styling.md

 :::info
 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
     An alternative method to establish a new CSS class is through the properties panel, within the Style category.
-You can input your desired name, for example "newCssClass", into the CSS field. &nbsp;
+You can input your desired name, for example "newCssClass", into the CSS field. <br/>
     If this name doesn't correspond to any existing CSS classes, you will be prompted with the option to create a new one.
 	</Column.Item>
 	<Column.Item width="40%">